Spatio-temporal Local Interpolation of Global Ocean Heat Transport using Argo Floats: A Debiased Latent Gaussian Process Approach: Introduction

 Predicting the latent velocity field with an under-specified model may result in a concerning bias.
-It is vital to correct for the bias since a bias in the latent field would propagate to the second stage, degrading the final OHT interpolation.
-By formalizing an approach previously used by oceanographers \citep{roemmich_20042008_2009}, we provide an intuitive debiasing procedure by estimating the bias from the predicted field and then subtracting the estimated bias in an iterative manner.
+It is vital to correct the bias since a bias in the latent field would propagate to the second stage, degrading the final OHT interpolation.
+By formalizing an approach previously used by oceanographers \citep{roemmich_20042008_2009}, we provide an intuitive debiasing procedure by estimating the bias from the predicted field and then correcting the estimated bias in an iterative manner.
 This data-driven debiasing procedure is shown to capture sharper ocean fronts bearing crucial importance in ocean dynamics and to improve prediction and interpolation, as confirmed by a validation study based on satellite data.
-While our approach has close connections to iterative bias-correction in classical regression modeling \citep{kuk_asymptotically_1995, guerrier_asymptotically_2020}, it has, to the best of our knowledge, not been previously embraced by the spatio-temporal statistics community.
+While our approach has close connections to iterative bias-correction in classical regression modeling \citep{kuk_asymptotically_1995, guerrier_asymptotically_2020} and to accounting for model discrepancy in Bayesian computer model calibration \citep{kennedy_bayesian_2001,bayarri_computer_2007,brynjarsdottir_learning_2014}, it has, to the best of our knowledge, not been previously embraced by the spatio-temporal statistics community.